Übersetzung durch Neil Mussett

 Recording of declarations

-(1) The following tasks of the registry shall be assigned to the senior judicial officer:
+(1) The following tasks of the registry are assigned to the senior judicial officer:

 1. the recording of declarations regarding the submission and reasoning